-The particulars of Managerial Remuneration as stated in section 197(12) of theCompanies Act 2013 read with rules 5(2) and 5(3) of the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 is annexed herewith as Annexure-5'and forms part of this Board's report
+The particulars of Managerial remuneration as stated in section 197(12) of theCompanies Act 2013 read with rules 5(2) and 5(3) of the Companies (Appointment andRemuneration of Managerial personnel) Rules 2014 is annexed herewith as Annexure-5'and forms part of this Board's report

 34. RISK MANAGEMENT POLICY

 The Company has constituted a Risk Management Committee.
-The details of Committee andits terms of reference are set out in the Corporate Governance Report forming part ofthe Board's Report.
+The details of the Committeeand its terms of reference are set out in the Corporate Governance Report forming part ofthe Board's Report.

 35. INSIDER TRADING POLICY

-33. EXTRACT OF ANNUAL RETURN
+36. EXTRACT OF ANNUAL RETURN

 37. PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS

 TheCompanyhasnotgivenanyLoanorGuaranteecovered under the provisions of Section 186 ofthe Companies Act 2013.
 The details of Investments are disclosed in the Note

 38. CREDIT RATING

-During the year under review ICRA Limited (ICRA) has affirmed the long-term CreditRating of BBB- (Negative) and a short-term rating of [ICRA]
+During the year under review ICRA Limited (ICRA) has airmed the long-term CreditRating of BBB- (Negative) and a short-term rating of [ICRA]

 39. TRANSFER OF UNPAID AND UNCLAIMED AMOUNTS TO INVESTOR EDUCATION AND PROTECTION FUND(IEPF)

-Pursuant to the applicable provisions of the Companies Act 2013 read with the IEPFAuthority (Accounting Audit Transfer and Refund) Rules 2016 (?he IEPF Rules") allunpaid or unclaimed dividends are required to be transferred by theCompany to the IEPF established by the Government of India after the completion of assessed seven years.
-Further according to the Rules the shares on which dividend has not been paid orclaimed by the shareholders for seven consecutive years are also to be transferred to the demataccount of the IEPF Authority.
+Pursuant to the applicable provisions of the Companies Act 2013 read with the IEPFAuthority (Accounting Audit Transfer and Refund) Rules 2016 ("the IEPFRules") all unpaid or unclaimed dividends are required to be transferred by theCompany to the IEPF established by the Government of India after the completion of sevenyears.
+Further according to the Rules the shares on which dividend has not been paid orclaimed by the shareholders for seven consecutive years are also to be transferred to theDemat account of the IEPF Authority.

 40. PARTICULARS OF CONTRACTS OR ARRANGEMENT MADE WITH RELATED PARTIES

 The policy on Related Party Transactions as approved by the Board is uploaded on theCompany's website www.iwpkatha.com

-The Company has zero tolerance for sexual harassment at workplace and has adopted apolicy on prevention prohibition and redressal of sexual harassment at the workplace inline with the provisions of the Sexual Harassment of Women at Workplace (PreventionProhibition and Redressal) Act 2013 and the rules framed thereunder.
-The Company has setup Internal Complaint Committee (ICC) under Sexual Harassment of Women at Workplace(Prevention Prohibition and Redressal) Act 2013 along with its relevant Rules.
+The Company has zero-tolerance for sexual harassment at the workplace and has adopted apolicy on prevention prohibition and redressal of sexual harassment at the workplace inline with the provisions of the Sexual Harassment of Women at Workplace (PreventionProhibition and Redressal) Act 2013 and the rules framed thereunder.
+The Company has setup Internal Complaint Committee (ICC) under the Sexual Harassment of Women at Workplace(Prevention Prohibition and Redressal) Act 2013 along with its relevant Rules.

 42. PARTICULARS OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGE EARNINGS AND OUTGO.

-Information in accordance with the provisions of Section 134(3)(m) of the CompaniesAct 2013 read with Rule 8 of the Companies (Accounts) Rules 2014 is given in the Annexure- 8 to this Report.
+Information in accordance with the provisions of Section 134(3)(m) of the CompaniesAct 2013 read with Rule 8 of the Companies (Accounts) Rules 2014 is given in the Annexure- 7 to this Report.

 43. HUMAN RESOURCES

 Our employees are our core resource and the Company has continuously evolved policiesto strengthen its employee value proposition.
 Your Company was able to attract and retainbest talent in the market and the same can be felt in the past growth of the Company.
 TheCompany is constantly working on providing the best working environment to its HumanResources with a view to inculcate leadership autonomy and towards this objective; yourcompany makes all efforts on

 Your Company shall always place all necessary emphasis on continuous development of itsHuman Resources.
-The belief ?reat People create Great Organization" has been atthe core of the Company's approach to its people.
+The belief "Great People create Great Organization" has been atthe core of the Company's approach to its people.

 Your Directors take this opportunity to express their sincere thanks to the CentralGovernment and Governments of various states Financial Institutions Bankers andCustomers for their co-operation and assistance extended.

 Your Directors also wish to express their deep appreciation for the integrity and hardwork of all the employees of the Company at all levels to cope-up the challenging scenarioand strive for the growth of our Company.

-The Board also takes this opportunity to express their deep gratitude for thecontinued co-operation and support received from the shareholders.
+The.
+Board also takes this opportunity to express their deep gratitude for thecontinued co-operation and support received from the shareholders.